evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-06/readme.md

               number: 8081
 ```

-In this ingress definition, any characters captured by (.*) will be assigned to the placeholder `$2`, which is then used as a parameter in the `rewrite-target` annotation.
+In this ingress definition, any characters captured by (.*) will be assigned to the placeholder `$2`, which is then used as a parameter in the [rewrite-target](https://kubernetes.github.io/ingress-nginx/examples/rewrite/) annotation.
 The ingress definition above will result in the following rewrites:

 * `10.11.0.146/apia` rewrites to `10.11.0.146/`
 * `10.11.0.146/apia/` rewrites to `10.11.0.146/`
 * `10.11.0.146/apia/api` rewrites to `10.11.0.146/api`
+* `10.11.0.146/apib/api` rewrites to `10.11.0.146/api`

 ```bash
 # Deploy api-a-b-ingress ingress